 You can reset the passwords of employees and system users who have been blocked in Password Reset Portal.
-For more detailed information, see the One Identity Manager Web Portal User Guide.
+This unlocks the employees and system users again.
+For more information, see the One Identity Manager Web Designer Web Portal User Guide and the One Identity Manager Web Application Configuration Guide.